Canon Rebel vs T6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Digital Rebel and Canon EOS Rebel T6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Rebel does not offer wifi capability.
+In contrast, the Rebel does not provide wifi capability.

 Both the Rebel and the T6 have been discontinued, but can regularly be found used on eBay.
 The Rebel was replaced by the Canon XT, while the T6 was followed by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.